The UNMIS in South Sudan: Challenges & Dilemmas

-Document wrote by Nahuel Arenas-García -humanitarian consultant and IECAH´s collaborator- about the UN Mission in Southern Sudan (UNMIS) and the increase of violence in the region during 2009.
+Document written by Nahuel Arenas-García -humanitarian consultant and IECAH´s collaborator- about the UN Mission in Southern Sudan (UNMIS) and the increase of violence in the region during 2009.

 To the persistent inter-ethnic violence (linked to the history of the war) and resulting displacement, and the exacerbated high levels of criminality should also be added the increase in the activity of the Lord’s Resistance Army (LRA) on Southern Sudanese soil.
 The Government of Southern Sudan (GoSS) is not well suited to protect civilians in this increasingly violent environment.
 The Southern Sudanese Police Service (SSPS) lacks the resources, training and equipment to intervene in large-scale armed conflict.
 The SPLA, though more robustly deployed than police, has also shown limited capacity to handle the violence and “appears to have adopted a policy of not intervening in inter-communal fighting” (Human Rights Watch 2009: 5).